-Deliciously soft and sweet, pears are also rich in fibre which is good for the digestive system.
-When cooked they provide a fibre hit that doesn't seem to upset sensitive guts.
+Pears are rich in fibre which is good for the digestive system and especially when cooked they provide a fibre hit which doesn't seem to upset sensitive guts.
+Deliciously soft yet sweet enough to hit our sweet spot!

 Recipe created by Nourish cook and Dietitian, Clare Gray